 When it comes to our domesticated animals, few require as much space as a horse.
 Often weighing well in excess of 1,000 pounds, these creatures are massive and can stand more than six feet tall.
 They have long legs and tons of muscle that need to be exercised on a daily basis.
 Moreover, horses eat incredible amounts of plant matter, which requires ample land to provide.
 But exactly how much land is necessary to keep a horse healthy and happy?
-The truth is, it depends on several factors, which we’re going to discuss in this article.
+The simple equations are 400 square feet per horse for exercise and 2 acres per horse for grazing.
+But the truth is, it depends on several factors, which we’re going to discuss in this article.
 Hopefully, by the end, you’ll have a good idea of how much space your horses need, based on your own circumstances.

 Your land needs will differ drastically depending on whether you plan to have your horse foraging on your land or if you’ll provide it with plenty of hay.
 If you’re feeding your horse with hay, then the space it needs is mainly for exercise.
 However, if you plan for your horse to get most of its forage through grazing, then you’ll need plenty of carefully managed land to ensure there’s sufficient food available.
 All this is to say that horses who graze will need more land that’s better managed than a horse that only needs the land for exercise.